Police sought Secrets Act probe of Reuters reporters an hour after their arrest

-YANGON (Reuters) - Myanmar police sought permission from the nation’s president to go ahead with an investigation into whether two Reuters journalists had breached the Official Secrets Act only an hour after arresting them last month, a Yangon court heard on Tuesday.
+YANGON (Reuters) - Myanmar police sought permission from the nation’s president to go ahead with an investigation into whether two Reuters journalists had breached the Official Secrets Act only an hour after arresting them last month, a court heard on Tuesday.

-The two reporters, Wa Lone, 31, and Kyaw Soe Oo, 27, had worked on Reuters coverage of a crisis in Rakhine state, where an army crackdown on insurgents since the end of August has triggered the flight of 688,000 Rohingya Muslims, according to the United Nations.
+Reporters Wa Lone, 31, and Kyaw Soe Oo, 27, had worked on Reuters coverage of a crisis in Rakhine state, where 688,000 Rohingya Muslims have fled an army crackdown on insurgents since late August, according to estimates by the United Nations.

 They were detained on Dec.
 12 after they had been invited to meet police officers over dinner in Yangon.
 The reporters have told relatives they were arrested almost immediately after being handed some documents at a restaurant by two policemen they had not met before.

-The prosecution’s first witness in the case, Lieutenant Colonel Yu Naing, police captain of Yangon’s northern district, told the court that authorization was sought that evening from President Htin Kyaw’s office to proceed with a case under the Official Secrets Act.
+The prosecution’s first witness in the case, Police Lieutenant Colonel Yu Naing of Yangon’s northern district, told the court in Yangon that authorization was sought that evening from President Htin Kyaw’s office to proceed with a case under the little-used colonial-era Official Secrets Act.

 “The accused were arrested around 9 o’clock on the 12th, and ... the letter to ask permission from the president’s office was ready at 10 o’clock,” said defense lawyer Than Zaw Aung, referring to the court testimony of Lieutenant Colonel Yu Naing.